Flipkart-Grid-Chidya-Udd/Flipkart_Grid_4.0/README.md

 # Hardware and Software Requirements
 The following hardware and software are required to run this project:

-Pixhawk F450 drone with PX4 firmware
+ 1. Pixhawk F450 drone with PX4 firmware
-Jetson Nano
+ 2. Jetson Nano
-Intel Realsense D435i camera
+ 3. Intel Realsense D435i camera
-Electromagnet
+ 4. Electromagnet
-ROS Melodic
+ 5. ROS Noetic
-Mavros
+ 6. Mavros
-AprilTag ROS package
+ 7. AprilTag ROS package
-Intel Realsense ROS package
+ 8. Intel Realsense ROS package
 # Installation and Setup
-Install ROS Melodic and Mavros on your computer.
+Install ROS Noetic and Mavros on your computer.

 Install the Intel Realsense ROS package by following the instructions here.